 About Bladder Cancer

 The bladder is a balloon shaped organ that collects urine from the kidneys and stores it until it is eliminated through a tube called the urethra.
-The most common type of bladder cancer, transitional or urothelial cell, starts in the lining of the bladder
+The most common type of bladder cancer, urothelial carcinoma (UC), starts in the lining of the bladder.
+Bladder cancer begins when the cells in the lining of the bladder start to grow out of control.
+Urothelial cancer can occur anywhere in the urinary tract including the bladder, urethra, kidneys and ureters.

 Early stages of bladder cancer often produce no symptoms.
 Your first warning sign may be hematuria (blood in your urine that may be visible or only be visible under a microscope).